 Remember when we told you to humanize your brand?
 Facebook is the perfect place to do just that.
 The Facebook algorithm favors storytelling, so steer clear of using promotional language.
 You have unlimited characters to share your story, so we recommend including the first few lines of your post, giving some background, or asking your readers a question.
 And don’t forget to include that visual appeal.

 With a 140-character limit, Twitter is the perfect place to tease your audience with a snappy headline, interesting image and a link to your new blog content.
 These types of tweets will first serve as an RSS feed, informing new followers that you have a blog and existing followers that there’s new content to be read.
 Tweeting your own content also positions you as a thought leader with expertise in your specific field, as opposed to retweeting other thought leaders.
 Be sure to strategically include hashtags, @mentions and photos/videos to get your content noticed by those who are genuinely interested.

 LinkedIn has its own publishing platform, so we don’t recommend copying and pasting your blog content on LinkedIn.
 After all, you want people to be visiting your site for new content!
-Instead, find relevant LinkedIn groups and join their discussion.
+Instead, if you’re looking for how to promote your blog, find relevant LinkedIn groups and join their discussion.
 Be cautious of sounding too spammy by adding your links every time you post but instead contribute your knowledge in an authentic way.
 Answer questions, provide resources and position yourself as a thought leader.
 This tactic definitely takes more time, but you are guaranteed to get your brand in front of people who are genuinely interested in your product or service.

 Although Pinterest mainly focuses on images, it’s one of the quickest and easiest ways to promote new blog content.
 When you add a new post, think of each Pin as a header image for your blog, teasing the written content behind the image.
 Pinterest is also great for organizing your content into themes with the use of personalized Pin Boards.